20 Feb BLISTERS: TIPS & TRICKS FROM A PODIATRIST HIKER

 - The roof is torn: Oh no. Your body’s protective barrier has been compromised and fluid is leaking out.
 It is time to get out the betadine (Povidone Iodine) you are now at risk of infection.
 I find the liquid version is best.
 Keep the torn blister lid in place, it still gives some protection, then cover it with an island dressing.

 - The de-roofed blister: OUCH.
 The raw fragile skin is exposed these are the most painful kind.
 You have the biggest risk of infection.
 Some liquid betadine with a hydrocolloid blister plaster is going to be best.
 This dressing mimics the roof of the blister and will encourage the wound to heal as fast as possible and give the raw skin some extra protection.

-Here are a few hydrocolloid dressings available at our local Chemist: Band-Aid Advanced Healing $8.49 (10 pack), Compeed Blister Plasters $12.99, (5 Pack), Nexcare have waterproof bandages for $7.99 (10 Pack).
+Here are a few hydrocolloid dressings available at our local Chemist: Band-Aid Advanced Healing for $8.49 (10 pack), Compeed Blister Plasters for $12.99, (5 Pack), Nexcare has waterproof bandages for $7.99 (10 Pack).
 They recommended you always use Alcohol swabs over the area to remove any excess skin oils before applying for the best result.
-Thanks Steve and the team at Emporio Pharmacy for always looking after our patients with the best products and the best advice.
+Thanks, Steve and the team at Emporio Pharmacy for always looking after our patients with the best products and the best advice.